29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/mogo-mech/MM-identify.typ

 #admonition(type: "example")[
   == Further Motivation
-  One case study for the need of mogo manipulation is the early season 'Mall of America' (MOA) signiture event.
+  One case study for the need of mogo manipulation is the early season 'Mall of America' (MOA) signature event.
 Throughout this competition, the manipulation of filled or semi-filled mogos was key to winning a match -- in most, if not all, it was actually the deciding factor.
-During our analysis of the key games during MOA, and our analysis and familiarisation of the manual, it became increasingly obvious that leaving this aspect of High Stakes out of our design would be a bad descision.
+During our analysis of the key games during MOA, and our analysis and familiarisation of the manual, it became increasingly obvious that leaving this aspect of High Stakes out of our design would be a bad decision.
   #grid(columns: 2, gutter: 20pt, [
     #figure(image("./imgs/moa-manipulation1.png", height: 160pt), caption: [A snapshot from a video taken during the MOA finals match 1 @MOAFinals, showing all robots manipulating mogos to their advantage.])
   ],